 - Can request only one key (either the main Plesk key or an additional key for an extension) in a single call (see Creating a License Key).

 - Uses a single activation code for both the main Plesk license and all additional license keys (additional keys requested in separate API calls are attached to the main license.
 The activation code for the main Plesk license will activate all attached additional keys as well).

 - Partner API v1 (obsolete, not recommended):

-- After your store receives the activation code, you can either give the code to the customer (via the online store UI or e-mail).
-Preferably, you can activate the licenses by running a CLI command on the Plesk instance you have created for the customer.
+- After your store receives the activation code, you can either give the code to the customer (via the online store UI or email).
+Alternatively (and preferably), you can activate the licenses by running a CLI command on the Plesk instance you have created for the customer.
 You can activate licenses via CLI using the “license” utility (Plesk for Linux, Plesk for Windows).